-- If you do not have an FR license, the vxrvg snapshot command creates a simple snapshot without any FR bitmaps.
-A vxrvg snapback operation then results in a full resynchronization of the plexes. - If you have an FR license and FastResync is enabled on the volumes, but no DCO logs are attached to the data volumes, the vxrvg snapshot command creates a snapshot with a non-persistent FR bitmap.
-A vxrvg snapback operation performs a FastResync, but if the system reboots at any time after the snapshot operation, the information in the FR bitmap is lost and a full resynchronization takes place. - If you have an FR license, FastResync is enabled, and DCO logs are attached to the data volumes, the vxrvg snapshot command creates a snapshot with persistent FR bitmap.
-A vxrvg snapshot operation performs a FastResync even if the system reboots at any point in time after the snapshot operation.
+- If FR is not enabled, the vxrvg snapshot command creates a simple snapshot without any FR bitmaps.
+A vxrvg snapback operation then results in a full resynchronization of the plexes. - If FastResync is enabled on the volumes, but no DCO logs are attached to the data volumes, the vxrvg snapshot command creates a snapshot with a non-persistent FR bitmap.
+A vxrvg snapback operation performs a FastResync, but if the system reboots at any time after the snapshot operation, the information in the FR bitmap is lost and a full resynchronization takes place. - If FastResync is enabled, and DCO logs are attached to the data volumes, the vxrvg snapshot command creates a snapshot with persistent FR bitmap.
+A vxrvg snapback operation performs a FastResync even if the system reboots at any point in time after the snapshot operation.